wxsd-sales/create-meeting-connect-flow/README.md

 ## Pending, remove

-Doc taking into account how vars are used, example title in the parent flow, welcome message in the called flow.
-Welcome message better in the parent flow?

-New Service App (Meeting Scheduler)

-  scope: it has to be meeting:admin_schedule_write'. meeting:schedules_write not enough, report doc mistake

-add notes to eval nodes, and or notes section, about dates in js, formats...

 try with longer message

+publish the final server app, update url in the flow, update the flow file here.
-refresh token and publish for the server app -> create 2 repros once published, update the url var and publish flow again
+Add the refresh token to the flow new wxsd github repo for the server app